kartik1718/ORTEX_Data_Engineer_Challenge/README.md

 # ORTEX_Data_Engineer_Challenge-
-Redeveloping using Python ETL best practices. it will be in 2 modes ie. Python(Pandas),Pyspark
+Redeveloped using Python ETL best practices. it will be in 2 modes ie. Python(Pandas), Pyspark.
+Developed using a functional-oriented approach.